NPLU_Research-CoverPg.18%.jpg

 2017

-Several media including articles in The New York Times and Artsy ’s The “Most Dangerous Architect in America” Built a House—Then It Vanished brought international attention to the project and the question raised by its research.
+Several media features, including The New York Times article Gregory Ain: The Architect, the Red Scare, and the House That Disappeared and Artsy’s The “Most Dangerous Architect in America” Built a House—Then It Vanished brought international attention to the project and the question raised by its research.

 2018

-During Modernism Week (April 2, 2018) at the Palm Springs Museum, Katherine Lambert and Christiane Robbins lectured and presented a panel discussion, The Most Dangerous Architect in America, on Gregory Ain and the “mysterious” MoMA Exhibition House.
-Panelists included Antonio Pacheco and _____.
+At the Palm Springs Museum during Modernism Week, Katherine Lambert and Christiane Robbins lectured and presented a panel discussion, The Most Dangerous Architect in America, on Gregory Ain and his “mysterious” MoMA Exhibition House.
+Panelists included Antonio Pacheco.

 2021